-Being agile means always being ready for change when the business needs it.
+Being agile means always being ready for change when the business needs it, at any given moment.
 Your processes should be set up accordingly, which means you want to avoid heavy procedures that are difficult to change.
 Stick with the bare minimum when it comes to documentation — as long as it’s in accordance with the law of course.
 At the same time, encourage your team in such a way that they’re constantly prepared to do new work activities.

 3) Cut Back on the Meetings

 Sit down for a moment and list all the weekly, bi-weekly, monthly and so on meetings you have.
 Write down the average amount of time you spend on every one of them and add it all up.
 The result most probably is staggering, isn’t it?
 Think about other things you could have done during that time and if they would have contributed more to the business than all those meetings.
 If the answer is yes, then cut back on certain meetings or organise them more efficiently.
 You only get to spend your time once, so make sure you spend it wisely.

 We’ve spoken about feedback and its importance before, so regular readers know you need to do more than just a once-a-year, 20 minute review.
 When it comes to the agility of your team though, feedback is even more vital.
 Why?
 Because it will help people to grow continuously and if you think someone is going slightly in the wrong direction, a bit of simple feedback can get them back on track.
 Create an environment of regular feedback sessions and make sure your employees know they can give constructive feedback on the management too.

 It’s good to have a solid team of people that have been working together for a long time: everyone knows each other and they know exactly what they can expect.
 Over time, the team members have learned to respect one another and there is a sense of loyalty towards the unit.
 And yet sometimes, a different perspective from a young professional that’s freshly out of school can be a good thing.
 It keeps people sharp and might lead to a little boost of innovation.

 6) Hands Off